-From a woman with stage 4 colon cancer deciding to stream her wedding on Zoom to a patient with breast cancer sewing masks for at risk groups across the United States, here’s the cancer news and updates happening amid the new coronavirus pandemic.
+From a woman with stage 4 colon cancer deciding to stream her wedding on Zoom to a patient with breast cancer sewing masks for at-risk groups across the United States, here’s the cancer news and updates happening amid the COVID-19 pandemic.

-One couple plans to go through with their wedding over Zoom, which has become a common occurrence amid the COVID-19 pandemic.
-But, the couple has a sense of urgency as the bride-to-be battles stage 4 colorectal cancer.
+A couple plans to stream their wedding over Zoom, which has become a common occurrence amid the COVID-19 pandemic.
+But, the couple has a sense of urgency as the bride-to-be receives treatment for stage 4 colorectal cancer.

 Jenessa Schwartz and Trevor Davis will be holding a small wedding with their immediate family and more than 50 guests over Zoom.
-They’ll be wearing blue to commemorate colon cancer awareness, the disease Schwartz has been battling since her diagnosis in 2017.
+They’ll be wearing blue to commemorate colon cancer awareness, the disease Schwartz has been receiving treatment for since her diagnosis in 2017.

 Not only will their wedding have to be virtual, but Schwartz has also had a routine PET scan to determine how her chemotherapy is doing delayed till the following month.
 The couple wants to make sure they’re legally married as uncertainties may set in, and want to “carpe this MF diem” as Schwartz put on her blog.

 "It's going to sound trite and a little cliché, but I've cultivated this seize-the-day attitude," Schwartz said in an interview.
 "We decided we can't put off joy."

 The COVID-19 pandemic has altered what cancer researchers and oncologists are able to do, but London’s Francis Crick Institute is repurposing their research lab to aid in testing efforts